The Merry Macs

-Back in the early ‘20’s, when America was singing in three parts and barbershop style, a trio of teenaged brothers, Ted, Judd, and Joe McMichael, heard a fourth harmony part usually played only by musical instruments and never before sung.
+Back in the early ‘20’s, when America was singing in three parts and barbershop style.
+The Merry Macs, a trio of teenaged brothers, Ted, Judd, and Joe McMichael, heard a fourth harmony part usually played only by musical instruments and never before sung.
 So different was the resulting sound of their smooth four-part blend that only other musicians had an inkling of what they were doing.

 Their emphasis on four-part harmony helped stoke the fires of popular demand for vocal groups.